Sierra School of Alhambra empowers students to serve their community

 As April comes to its close, so does National Autism Awareness Month for the students and teachers at Sierra School of Alhambra.

 But that doesn’t make the learning any less relevant or timely.
-In fact, it’s the very interaction with the environment around them that for teachers and their students become a path toward learning and emotional awareness.
+In fact, it’s the very interaction with the environment around them that, for teachers and their students, becomes a path toward learning and emotional awareness.

 To that end, April’s theme was environmentalism.
 So on Friday, students and staff walked to Story Park in Alhambra as part of their community-based instruction to gather recyclables and clean up trash.